 When remodeling your kitchen, it's important to keep in mind how you use it.
 Is there one cook or many?
 What appliances do you use the most?
 What do you dislike about your current design?
 Is it where everyone gathers at parties and holidays?
 All of these considerations will ultimately have a big influence on your final layout.

 But there's something else that's been an enormous factor in kitchen layouts since the first half of the 20th century.
 It's a standard design for kitchens favored by homeowners, interior designers, and chefs alike: the work triangle.
-For anyone considering a redesign of their kitchen, these guidelines for designing a more efficient workspace should be considered when you are discussing the project with your architects, contractor, or designer.
+For anyone considering a redesign of the kitchens, these guidelines for designing a more efficient workspace should be considered when you are discussing the project with your architects, contractor, or designer.

 Your kitchen basically has three main work areas: the sink, fridge, and stove.
 By arranging them in a triangle shape, you have a flow of traffic that is uninterrupted and allows you to pivot from prep station to cook station to food storage.

-When the work triangle layout was originally being designed, women spent about half of their days in their kitchens.
+When the work triangle layout was originally being designed, women spent about half of their days in the kitchen.
 Back then, kitchen tools were often across the room from the stove or sink, and many kitchens were a haphazard assortment of furniture and shelving placed around the perimeter of the room.
-Armed with research from motion savings and time-motion experiments, a psychologist and engineer named Lillian Moller Gilbreth (fun fact: she couldn't actually cook!) rearranged the room, replacing furniture with countertops, cupboards, and drawers and moving utensils and storage closer to the stove.
+Armed with research from motion savings and time-motion experiments, a psychologist and engineer named Lillian Moller Gilbreth (fun fact: she couldn't actually cook!) rearranged the room, replacing furniture with countertops, cupboards, and drawers, and moving utensils and storage closer to the stove.
 This redesign ultimately saved homemakers from aching backs and tired feet by making it easier to reach what was needed and reducing the number of steps needed to get around the kitchen.[2,3]

 To ensure maximum efficiency while preparing food, follow these recommended design guidelines.